andwn/cave-story-md/README.md

 # Cave Story MD
 [![Video](http://img.youtube.com/vi/aZU133ekDVk/0.jpg)](http://www.youtube.com/watch?v=aZU133ekDVk)

-This is a rewrite/port of the popular freeware game Cave Story for Sega MegaDrive/Genesis.
+This is a rewrite/port of the popular freeware game Cave Story for Sega Mega Drive/Genesis.
 The engine is built using SGDK, and written almost entirely in C.

 It should work on any console or emulator.
 Expect alpha quality.